mainmatter/mainmatter.com/src/posts/2024-06-17-shipping-is-a-state-of-mind.md

 Merging every PR directly to the `main` branch and shipping it to production right away might seem like giving up on QA and just pushing out changes without further control, but it’s actually quite the opposite.
 Thorough testing is even more important than it is with legacy release processes.
-In order to even be able to deploy dozens or hundreds of times per day, things can’t regularly go wrong in production and require rollbacks.
+In order to be able to deploy dozens or hundreds of times per day, things can’t regularly go wrong in production and require rollbacks.
 Not only would that lead to unhappy users, it would also be an impediment to the process as such and eventually bring it to a halt.

-When merging PRs directly to and deploying from the `main` branch, testing works a bit differently than with legacy release processes though.
+When merging PRs directly to and deploying from the `main` branch, testing works a bit differently than with legacy release processes.
 While those processes have a central `release` branch that undergoes QA and thus acts as a safety net, that safety net no longer exists when deploying from `main` right after merge.
-Instead all testing needs to happen before a PR is merged.
+Instead, all testing needs to happen before a PR is merged.
 As there are several PRs at any given time, all of those have to be tested in parallel.
 That necessarily implies:

 **Manual testing has no place in such processes or modern software development in general!
 Teams that test manually will be slower, less efficient, and ship